Bernard B. Jacobs Theater (originally Royale Theater)

 The Immoralist (1954), based on the novel by Andre Gide, was about a gay male archaeologist who marries hoping to change to become straight, but is seduced by an Arab houseboy, played by James Dean (Theatre World Award; Dean left the cast after the opening, to film East of Eden).
 It is considered by some a landmark play in the manner that it addresses the homophobic attitudes confronting its characters.

-LGBT performers at the Royale included Judith Anderson (Best Actress in a Play Tony Award) and John Gielgud in Medea (revival, 1947-48, opened at the National Theater); Maurice Evans in The Devil’s Disciple (revival, 1950); Laurence Olivier in The Entertainer (1958); Coral Browne in The Rehearsal (1963); Sandy Dennis in How the Other Half Loves (1971); James Coco in You Can’t Take It With You (revival, 1983-84, opened at the Plymouth Theater); and Christopher Sieber in Triumph of Love (1997-98).
+LGBT performers at the Royale included Edna Thomas in Strange Fruit (1945-46); Judith Anderson (Best Actress in a Play Tony Award) and John Gielgud in Medea (revival, 1947-48, opened at the National Theater); Maurice Evans in The Devil’s Disciple (revival, 1950); Laurence Olivier in The Entertainer (1958); Coral Browne in The Rehearsal (1963); Sandy Dennis in How the Other Half Loves (1971); James Coco in You Can’t Take It With You (revival, 1983-84, opened at the Plymouth Theater); and Christopher Sieber in Triumph of Love (1997-98).